itoleck/AzureSaveMoney/README.md

 Install-Module -Path <path to AzureSaveMoney.psm1>

 Examples:

+Get list of Azure Subscription and Tenants

+    Get-AzSubscription

 This will report all of the unused resource checks that are included in the module in a subscription and Tenant with old resource date checks back 31 days.